didierVincent/Landscape-Project-App/README.md

-# Landscape Project Builder App!
+# Landscape Project List App!
 (Item List App)

 **Unit 2 Project - Node/Express/MongoDB Full-stack CRUD Application**
 <BR> (will come up with an app name later)

 ## Description

-**Quickly build your own comprehensive list of building and hardware products for your next Landscaping Project!**
+**Quickly build your own comprehensive project list for your next Landscaping Project!**

 <BR>
-Project builder app to calculate costs for personal projects, or for contractors looking to make quick quotes for clients.
+Easy user-friendly app built for anyone to calculate costs for anything.
+For personal home projects, for your best friend's backyard, or more comprehensive lists for contractors looking to make quick quotes for clients.

 ## Getting Started!

-**Here's a link my app!:** https://landscape-project-app.onrender.com
+**Here's a link to my app!:** https://landscape-project-app.onrender.com

 Trello Link: https://trello.com/b/C3CVYmkt/project-2-landscape-project-builder-item-list-app-using-apis